hfndb/cookware-headless-ice/docs/configuration.md

 ## Cron tasks

 Trigger [cron-parser](https://www.npmjs.com/package/cron-parser) using system [cron](https://en.wikipedia.org/wiki/Cron) to automatically generate a project overview and/or to show system notifications.
+See [Cron tasks](./cron.md) for some additional information.

 ```javascript
 	"cron": {